Emergency Planning and Preparedness

 There are a number of resources that health workers and health sector employers can turn to for more information on the avian influenza A(H7N9) virus :

-- Ministry of Health and Long-Term Care's frequently asked questions page on avian influenza A(H7N9) virus
+- Ministry of Health and Long-Term Care's frequently asked questions page on the avian influenza A(H7N9) virus

 - World Health Organization's Disease Outbreak News Website